Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection: Implementation Details

 The normalizing flow in our model is mainly based on Real-NVP \cite{realNVP} architecture, but the convolutional subnetwork in Real-NVP is replaced with a linear subnetwork.
 Our CNFlow also combines many design efforts of various works on normalizing flows from recent works \cite{SoftPerm, Glow, i-revnet}.
 As in previous works, the normalizing flow in our model is composed of the so-called \emph{coupling layers}.
 In our CNFlow, each coupling layer is designed to achieve the forward or inverse affine coupling computation \cite{realNVP} as illustrated in Figure \ref{fig:affine_coupling}.
 And the native coupling layer is followed by random and fixed soft permutation of channels \cite{SoftPerm}, and a fixed scaling by a constant, similar to ActNorm layers introduced by \cite{Glow}.
 For the coupling coefficients, each subnetwork predicts multiplicative and additive components jointly, as done by \cite{Glow}.
 Furthermore, we adopt the soft clamping of multiplication coefficients used by \cite{realNVP}.
 The implementation of the normalizing flow in our model is based on the FrEIA library \url{https://github.com/VLL-HD/FrEIA}, thanks to the authors' contributions, we can implement non-trivial normalizing flow conveniently.

-The total parameters of our model are 43M.
-Our model can be trained by one GPU card, the memory usage of our model is only about 2600MB, which means that training our model generally doesn't appear out-of-memory issue.
+The total parameters of our model are 43M, but the learnable parameters are only 3.6M.
+Our model can be trained by one GPU card, and the memory usage of our model is only about 2600MB, which means that training our model generally doesn't appear out-of-memory issue.
 In experiments, we train the model on the MVTecAD dataset with one Titan-XP GPU card, the total training time is about 30 hours, and the inference speed of our model is about 16fps achieved by Titan-XP.
+Code will be publicly available online.

-\subsection{Error Bound Analysis}
+\section{Error Bound Analysis}

-\textbf{Proposition 1.} \emph{Assume that $\varphi_{\theta^*} \in {\rm argmin}_{\varphi_\theta, \theta \in \Theta}\{\mathcal{L}_{ml}+\lambda\mathcal{L}_{bg-spp}^1\}$, and $y=0$, $y=1$ means normal and abnormal features.
+\textbf{Proposition 1.} \emph{Assume that $\varphi_{\theta^*} \in {\rm argmin}_{\varphi_\theta, \theta \in \Theta}\{\mathcal{L}_{ml}+\lambda\mathcal{L}_{bg-spp}\}$, and $y=0$, $y=1$ means normal and abnormal features.
 Then we have that

 where the $b_n^\prime=b_n - \epsilon, b_a^\prime = b_a + \epsilon, \epsilon \in (0,b_n - b_a)$, $N$ and $M$ are the number of normal and abnormal features.}

 \emph{proof.} The derivation procedure mainly follows the Theorem 3 in \cite{LargeMargin}.
 We denote that ${\rm log}p_1 \geq {\rm log}p_2 \geq \dots \geq {\rm log}p_{N+M}$ is a ranking of the log likelihoods, where $N$ and $M$ are the number of normal and abnormal log likelihoods respectively.
 Then for $b_n = {\rm log}p_{N}$, we have that